theelderemo/literal/README.md

 # Literal: The Readable Automation Language

-**Write powerful automations for yThe devices in a language you can actually read.**
+**Write powerful automations for your devices in a language you can actually read.**

 ---